ninchat/ninchat-api/embed.md

 - `motd` : string

 	Message of the day text displayed below the customer service queues.
 May contain HTML.

+- `noQueuesText` : string

+	Text displayed when no open customer service queues are available.

 Public API